EPS? TIFF? PDF? Which is the best barcode format for you?

 Barcode Producer supports TIFF files, “tagged image file format,” which are high-security raster images.
 They’re often used when users need enhanced security on a graphic file.
 The TIFF stores extensive metadata inside each image file, allowing users to gather information about a picture before opening it.

 PNG file – Portable Network Graphics — is a format that Barcode Producer does not support.
 We don’t support PNG files because the format was designed to replace the older and simpler GIF format and, to some extent, the much more complex TIFF format.
-PNG has three main advantages over GIF on the Web: alpha channels, gamma correction, and two-dimensional interlacing.
 However, PNG files are not recommended for barcode printing.

 Barcode Producer does support EPS files.
 EPS is short for Encapsulated PostScript.
 It’s an older but very lightweight type of vector graphics file.
 It’s no longer updated and has been replaced by PDF.